 However, just because you do a protective style doesn’t mean you forget about your natural hair completely.
 Your hair will eventually dry out, so it’s important to refresh when needed or change your style after a couple of weeks.

 Make sure to pay attention to your scalp too.
 If your scalp isn’t healthy, then your hair won’t be either!

 Use Heavier Products + Sealants

 I know many naturals switch out their products once the seasons change.
-To maintain healthy natural hair during the Winter, I stop using lightweight products and focus more on ones with a thick consistency and nourishing ingredients.
+Once the cold weather pops up, I stop using lightweight products and focus more on ones with a thick consistency and nourishing ingredients.

 Some good sealants to use during the Winter are:

 There are many natural hair products to choose from, however, you want to make sure they don’t contain ingredients that can strip the moisture from your hair.
 You can’t afford to lose any moisture during these colder months!